5/7/2025

 Conference Operator

-Good day and welcome to the ACV Q1 2025 earnings conference call.
+Good day and welcome to the ACV Q1 2025 Earnings Conference Call.
 All participants will be in listen-only mode.
-The question and answer session will follow the formal presentation.
+A question and answer session will follow the formal presentation.
 If anyone should require operator assistance during the conference, please press the star key and then zero on your telephone keypad.
 Please note that this event is being recorded.
 I would now like to turn the conference over to Tim Fox of Investor Relations.
-Please come ahead.
+Please go ahead.

 speaker